-The DVSJA legislation supported by Assemblymember Jeffrion L. Aubry passed the Assembly on May 8, 2017 and State Senator Roxanne J. Persaud re-introduced the bill as lead sponsor in the NY Senate on March 8, 2017.
+State Senator Roxanne J. Persaud re-introduced the DVSJA as lead sponsor in the NY Senate on March 8, 2017.
+The legislation, supported by Assemblymember Jeffrion L. Aubry, passed the Assembly on May 8, 2018.

 If enacted, the DVSJA would: (1) give judges discretion to sentence survivors whose abuse was a “significant contributing factor” in their crime to lower sentences if the usual sentence would be unduly harsh.
 In some cases, it will allow sentencing to community-based alternatives to incarceration instead of prison.
 (2) It would permit currently incarcerated survivors, in some cases, to apply to the courts for re-sentencing and earlier release.